'General Hospital' Weekly Spoilers: Dante Returns, Sonny Wonders, And Sasha Gets Defensive With Kiki

 The show’s Twitter page teased a sneak peek into Monday’s episode.
 This one will be a standalone episode that focuses on Sonny wondering what his life would have been like if he hadn’t taken the path in life that he did.
-This was apparently created to honor actor Maurice Benard’s 25th anniversary with the show and viewers will get to see Benard’s real-life son Joshua portray him during his younger days.
+This was apparently created to honor actor Maurice Benard’s 25th anniversary with the show, and viewers will get to see Benard’s real-life son, Joshua, portray him during his younger days.

 In addition to Benard’s son guest-starring on the November 12 show, viewers will get to see Dominic Zamprogna back as Dante.
-General Hospital spoilers had revealed that Dom was back to film an episode, and viewers wondered if this would bring some developments with Lulu and her troubled marriage with Dante.
+General Hospital spoilers, via the Inquisitr, had revealed that Dom was back to film an episode — and viewers wondered if this would bring some developments with regards to Lulu and her troubled marriage with Dante.

-Instead, his return is incorporated into this show and a preview from ABC reveals that Dante and Sam ended up together in this alternate reality.
-SheKnows Soaps teases that viewers will see Julian in a position of power in this what-if scenario and fans will see Dante working for Ava and Julian in the mob as Sonny shows frustration over his son’s choice of career path.
+Instead, his return is incorporated into this show.
+A preview from ABC reveals that Dante and Sam ended up together in this alternate reality.
+SheKnows Soaps teases that viewers will see Julian in a position of power in this what-if scenario, and that fans will see Dante working for Ava and Julian in the mob as Sonny shows frustration over his son’s choice of career path.

 SNEAK PEEK: Tomorrow's all-new #GH is not to be missed! https://t.co/mCTd7QFWrL @dom_zamprogna @MauriceBenard #GH55